The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Do Off-the-Shelf Models Reason in Superposition?

 \section{Do Off-the-Shelf Models Reason in Superposition?}

-If LLMs are indeed capable of leveraging forced superposition, their internal representations when processing soft thinking tokens should differ meaningfully from discrete tokens, maintaining uncertainty and showing higher entropy at intermediate layers.
-We test this hypothesis with two experiments: (1) a \textit{side-by-side comparison} examining entropy profiles across layers when using latent CoT vs. discrete CoT, and (2) an \textit{embedding-level intervention} measuring how changing a single token from soft thinking to discrete affects representations.
+If LLMs are indeed capable of leveraging forced superposition, their internal representations when processing Soft Thinking tokens should differ meaningfully from those for discrete tokens, maintaining uncertainty and showing higher entropy at intermediate layers.
+We test this hypothesis with two experiments: (1) a \textit{side-by-side comparison} examining entropy profiles across layers when using latent CoT vs.\ discrete CoT, and (2) an \textit{embedding-level intervention} measuring how changing a single token from Soft Thinking to discrete affects representations.

-\paragraph{Experimental setup.} We use QwQ-32B (reasoning model) and Qwen2-1.5B (base; results in \Cref{app:st-details}) \citep{bai2023qwen}.
-We perform our analysis on MATH500~\citep{lightman2023let}, AIME2024~\citep{amc2025aime} and a 500 example subset of the test set from GSM8K~\citep{cobbe2021trainingverifierssolvemath}.
-We apply \logitlens at 5 strategic layers and focus on presenting QwQ-32B results on MATH500 in the main text.
+\paragraph{Experimental setup.} We use QwQ-32B~\citep{qwq2025} (reasoning model) and Qwen2-1.5B~\citep{yang2024qwen2} (base; results in \Cref{app:st-details}).
+We perform our analysis on MATH500~\citep{lightman2023let}, AIME2024~\citep{amc2025aime} and a 500-example subset of the test set from GSM8K~\citep{cobbe2021trainingverifierssolvemath}.
+We apply \logitlens at five evenly spaced layers (see \Cref{app:logit-lens-setup}) and focus on presenting QwQ-32B results on MATH500 in the main text.
 Results on Qwen2-1.5B and additional results concerning AIME2024 and GSM8K are reported in \Cref{app:st-results}.